Hotmoka/hotmoka/tutorial/Takamaka.md

 That interface can be split into five parts:

-1. a `get` part, that includes methods for querying the state of the node and access the objects that are contained in its store;
+1. a `get` part, that includes methods for querying the state of the node and for accessing the objects contained in its store;
 2. an `add` part, that expands the store of the node with the result of a transaction;
 3. a `run` part, that allows one to run transactions that execute `@View` methods and hence do not expand the store of the node;
 4. a `post` part, that expands the store of the node with the result of a transaction, without waiting for its result; instead, a future is returned;
-5. a `subscribe` part, that allows users to subscribe listeners of the events generated during the execution of the transactions.
+5. a `subscribe` part, that allows users to subscribe listeners of events generated during the execution of the transactions.

 Looking at Figure 16, it is possible to see that